san2488/aaram/README.txt

 Scenario 1.
 A sales professional is scheduled to make multiple business pitches in a single day tour of Chicago.
 The day before he estimates the times he would have to leave each venue to get in time to the next.
 He set alarms for when he must wrap up at each talk.
-But he underestimates Chicago's traffic and leaves very little time for travel.
+But he underestimates Chicago's traffic and leaves very little time for travel.

-  * Context: A travel time agent checks the estimated travel time to the event based on traffic conditions and adjusts the alarm time based on the optimum/minimum pre-travel time setup when the alarm was scheduled.
+  * Context: A travel time agent checks the estimated travel time to each event based on traffic conditions and adjusts the alarm times periodically (including user pre-travel
+  preparation times set up when the alarm was scheduled).
 This agent use a free REST API provided by Bing Maps to get traffic information.
 An API key is built into the agent.

 Scenario 2.
 A professor who has spent all night preparing a presentation, has an